sora-xor/sora2-substrate-js-library/doc.md

 #### **api.query.multicollateralBondingCurvePool.initialPswapRewardsSupply**

 > Amount of PSWAP initially stored in account dedicated for TBC rewards.
 Actual account balance will deplete over time,
-> however this constant is not modified.
+> however this constant is not modified

 arguments: -